Community Heart & Soul

 Overview of the Program

-Montana Community Foundation and Montana State University Extension are piloting Community Heart & Soul to help rural communities across the state build community and take action on what matters most to them.
+Montana Community Foundation and Montana State University Extension are offering Community Heart & Soul to help rural communities across the state build community and take action on what matters most to them.

-Community Heart & Soul is a resident-driven process that engages the entire population of a town to identify what they love most about their community, what future they want for it, and how to achieve it.
+Community Heart & Soul is a resident-driven process that engages the entire town to identify what they love most about their community, what future they want for it, and how to achieve it.
 This program has been developed and implemented in over a hundred communities across the country.

 Benefits of Community Heart & Soul: